sjessa/tfmodisco-lite/README.md

 # tfmodisco-lite

+> **Update 2025/06/09**

+This is a fork of the tfmodisco-lite package authored by Jacob Schreiber in the Kundaje Lab.
+Here, I make some simple tweaks to be able to point the TF-MoDISco motif discovery algorithm at the flanking regions instead of only the central window, using an additional argument `--target`, passed to the `modisco motifs` command.

 > **Warning**
 > tfmodisco-lite v2.0.0 and above may produce slightly different results from the original TF-MoDISCo code as minor bugs are fixed and some speed improvements required swapping sorting algorithms.